Betta Fins Shredded Overnight? 6 Possible Causes

 Moving on, another common betta fish fin shredding cause is that some betta fish bite their own fins.
 Betta fish can easily damage its own fins or tail overnight.
 It might look surprising to you, but this is a very common problem when keeping long-finned betta fish.
 These creatures can bite their own tails for various reasons.
 The first one is boredom.
 If your betta fish lives in a very basic setup and does not have anything to interact with (tank mates, plants, other decorations), it can start biting itself.

-The third reason betta fish bite their fins is reflection.
+The second reason betta fish bite their fins is reflection.
 Some bettas attack their own reflection because they think it is another betta fish.
 This can also trigger tail biting.
+Consider adding more plants or painting your aquarium glass to reduce reflection.

 Fin Nipping Tank Mates